Marcel Petiot

 Marcel André Henri Félix Petiot (17 January 1897 – 25 May 1946) was a French medical doctor and serial killer.
-He was convicted of multiple murders after the discovery of the remains of 23 people in the basement of his home in Paris during World War II.
-He is suspected of the murder of about 60 victims during his lifetime, although the true number remains unknown.
+He was convicted of multiple murders of Jews after the discovery of the remains of 23 people in the basement of his home in Paris during World War II.
+He is suspected of the murder of about 60 to 200 mostly Jewish victims during his lifetime, although the true number remains unknown.
+During the Nazi occupation of France in World War II, Petiot set up a fake escape network under the name “Dr. Eugène.”
+He claimed he could help Jews and others wanted by the Gestapo flee to South America via Portugal, for a large fee.
+He lured his victims to his home at 21 Rue Le Sueur in Paris, promising them safety.
+Instead, he murdered them—often by injecting them with poison under the pretense of giving them vaccinations—and then stole their valuables and disposed of their bodies, frequently by burning them.

+Despite showing early signs of mental illness and criminal behaviour, Petiot served in the First World War, graduated from an accelerated medical program, and began a dubious medical career that included performing abortions and supplying narcotics.
+His political career was marked by scandal, theft, and corruption.
+Captured in 1944, Petiot claimed to be a Resistance hero who killed only the enemies of France.
+He was convicted of 26 counts of murder and was executed by guillotine in 1946.
+His life and crimes have been depicted in film and comic books.

 Early life

 Marcel Petiot was born on 17 January 1897 in Auxerre, Yonne, in north central France.
-At the age of 11, Petiot fired his father's gun in class and propositioned a female classmate for sex.
-During his teenage years, he robbed a postbox and was charged with damage of public property and theft.
+During his teenage years, he robbed a postbox and was charged with damage to public property and theft.
 Petiot was ordered to undergo a psychiatric evaluation, resulting in charges being dismissed when it was judged that he had a mental illness.

 Later accounts make various claims of Petiot's delinquency and criminal acts during his youth, but it is unknown whether they were invented afterwards for public consumption.
 A psychiatrist reaffirmed Petiot's mental illness on 26 March 1914.
 After being expelled from school many times, he finished his education in a special academy in Paris in July 1915.

 Petiot volunteered for the French Army in World War I, entering service in January 1916.
-He was wounded and gassed during the Second Battle of the Aisne, and exhibited more symptoms of a mental breakdown.
+He was wounded and gassed in the Second Battle of the Aisne, and exhibited more symptoms of a mental breakdown.
 Petiot was sent to various rest homes, where he was arrested for stealing army blankets, morphine, and other army supplies, as well as wallets, photographs, and letters; he was jailed in Orléans.
-In a psychiatric hospital in Fleury-les-Aubrais, Petiot was again diagnosed with various mental illnesses, but was returned to the front in June 1918.
-He was transferred three weeks later after he allegedly injured his own foot with a grenade, but was attached to a new regiment in September.
+In a psychiatric hospital in Fleury-les-Aubrais, Petiot was again diagnosed with various mental illnesses but was returned to the front in June 1918.
+He was transferred three weeks later after he allegedly injured his foot with a grenade, but was attached to a new regiment in September.
 A new diagnosis was enough to get him discharged with a disability pension.